 - 4. Choose the required target sample rate by clicking on the Output SR down arrow to drop-down the list of all available Sample Rates. - 5.
 Filter Type offers the choice of Lin.
-Phase, Min Phase or Apodising. - Linear Phase features constant group delay, thanks to the linear phase, and has a symmetric impulse response, but also longer rings. - Minimum Phase features an asymmetric impulse response and, eponymously, minimum phase response - Apodizing offers the steepest response around the Nyquist point and linear phase.
-It offers the best of both worlds for the about the same computational effort as the 2 other designs - 6.
-Conversion Quality defaults to Very High.
+Phase, Min Phase or Apodising. - Linear Phase features constant group delay, thanks to the linear phase, and has a symmetric impulse response, but also longer rings.
+This offers the best preservation of stereo image.
+There will be a minimum of phase distortion from the anti-aliasing filter. - Minimum Phase features an asymmetric impulse response with minimum phase response.
+This gives the lowest amount of phase variation along the frequency spectrum and allows slightly better results for transient sounds. - Apodizing offers the steepest response around the Nyquist point and linear phase.
+It offers the best of both worlds for the about the same computational effort as the 2 other designs.
+There is a steep transition band in the LPF filter using an almost linear phase.
+Arguably this is the best compromise between linear and minimum phase types

+- 6. Conversion Quality defaults to Very High.
 In the Dithering section there is a check box to enable dithering, a Requantization drop-down to select the desired bit depth and a further drop-down to select the desired Noise Shaping.
-Finally click on OK to close the dialog

-7. Choose OK in the MT Hepta SRC module dialog box to begin the conversion.
+Finally click on OK to close the dialog - 7.
+Choose OK in the MT Hepta SRC module dialog box to begin the conversion.
 When converting multiple files, choose OK to convert the files one at a time with the possibility of changing parameters on each file or, if Add Suffix was chosen in step 2, you can choose OK All to convert all the selected files in one operation.